Gregam3/Blog/content/blog/sociopathic-kantians/index.md

  * Everyone rationally holds the position of the categorical imperative
  * Everyone is aware of the prior facts

-Maybe you disagree with me but I believe that both societies will function perfectly fine in most circumstances, in fact I believe that society A functions worse than society ∀.
+I believe that both societies will function perfectly fine in most circumstances, please listen to me ramble on as I explain why.

 ### Game Theory in Society ∀